kiddouk/blog/_drafts/2014-07-20-the-power-of-we.md

 ## 3. Building a team doesn't happen over night. ##

 In any case, don't rush things.
 Things happen with time.
 As much as you would like to convert anyone to like your team, it will only happen with time and patience.
-The only you can do is to empower people in creating bonds and giving a good time.
+The only thing you can do is to empower people in creating bonds and giving a good time.

 ## 4. A team needs a purpose. ##